|

 started with Constantine (lV century), increased with Teodosio until

+the Xll century.
 After 330 (when Constantinople

 became the capital city of the Oriental Empire) the artistic